joint-probability-trees/jpt-dev/doc/source/index.rst

 to model representations of relationships between materials, processes and properties and allow reasoning about them.
 Given a requirement profile, the system generates suggestions on how these criteria can be achieved.

 You can integrate |project| in your own `Python` project.
-If you are a developer, see :doc:`developers` for examples how to execute learning and reasoning and :doc:`apidoc` for further documentation.
+If you are a developer, see :doc:`setup` for examples how to execute learning and reasoning and :doc:`setup` for further documentation.

-If you are a user, go to :doc:`users` to find out how to use the online tools in |project|'s web interface and :doc:`matcalotools` for help with the command-line tools.
+If you are a user, go to :doc:`setup` to find out how to use the online tools in |project|'s web interface for help with the command-line tools.

 ****

 Release notes
 -------------
     * Release |release| (XX.YY.2019)
         * *Initial Release*

 ****